Upgrade catalog applications using the CLI and UI

 Upgrade Catalog Applications

-Before upgrading your catalog applications, verify the current and supported versions of the application.
-Also, keep in mind the distinction between Platform applications and Catalog applications.
+Before upgrading, keep in mind the distinction between Platform applications and Catalog applications.
 Platform applications are deployed and upgraded as a set for each cluster or workspace.
-Catalog applications are deployed separately, so that you can deploy and upgrade them individually for each project.
+Catalog applications are deployed separately, so that you can deploy and upgrade them individually for each workspace or project.

 Upgrade with UI

 Follow these steps to upgrade an application from the DKP UI: